apiato/documentation/docs/components/optional-components/commands.md

   - action
 ---

-Apiato commands are just Laravel commands, and they function in the exact same way as Laravel commands.
+Apiato commands are just [Laravel Commands](https://laravel.com/docs/artisan), and they function in the exact same way as Laravel commands.
 However, they come with additional rules and conventions specific to Apiato.

 ## Rules